 Stay nourished during pregnancy with an easy Pregnancy Smoothie.
-This is an easy way to get a dose of veggies, protein, healthy fats, iron, and Vitamin C–all in a really yummy (and low acid) smoothie!
+This is an easy way to get a dose of veggies, protein, healthy fats, iron, and vitamin C—all in a really yummy (and low-acid) smoothie!

-During all three of my pregnancies, I relied on smoothies as an easy meal that would fill me up, not exacerbate my nausea (it was endless!) and help me get in the nutrients I knew I needed.
+During all three of my pregnancies, I relied on smoothies as an easy meal that would fill me up, not exacerbate my nausea (it was endless!) and help me get the nutrients I knew I needed.

 I did my best to make this low in acid, so it doesn’t cause any issues with reflux, and to pack it with nutrients—while still being delicious.